 In addition, a corporate strategy should also qualify the resources for the objectives set.
 Do they match each other?
 What are the resources missing?
 And how can you enrich these resources and add new ones without exceeding the budget?

 Every company has specific advantages regardless of its size.
-There are different types of resources; they could be human, like experienced management and a highly-skilled staff, or financial.
+There are different types of resources.
+They could be human, like experienced management and a highly-skilled staff, or financial.

 3. Competitive Advantage

 Different companies fight for the same customers, market share, and revenue.
 Therefore, when building up different types of corporate strategy, you should study both the external and internal circumstances.

 Cost structure, branding, the quality of products, the distribution network, intellectual property, and customer service are the most important advantages that companies thrive to excel at in order to become market leaders.

 Anything that fulfills the need that your customers have is your competition.
 For example, brick and mortar retailers thought that their competition was with other brick and mortars, until Amazon showed up.

 4. Business Portfolio

 A business portfolio is a company’s set of investments, holdings, products, and brands.
 It’s an essential component of different types of corporate strategy.
-Your business portfolio focuses your strategies and identify specific business questions.
+Your business portfolio focuses your strategies and identifies specific business questions.

-5. The Role of Corporate Leadership
+5. The Role of Leadership in Corporate Strategy

-Moreover, a corporate strategy should allocate the internal structure and hierarchy of the company.
+Moreover, a corporate strategy should determine the internal structure and hierarchy of the company.
 The different levels of management and each department’s structure and role.
 Every employee in the company must understand how the company is formed.

 Types of Corporate Strategy